Resources for Healthcare Providers

 On October 28, 2021, the Centers for Disease Control and Prevention (CDC) updated its blood lead reference value (BLRV) from 5 µg/dL to 3.5 µg/dL in response to the Lead Exposure Prevention and Advisory Committee (LEPAC) recommendation made on May 14, 2021.
 The BLRV is intended to identify children with higher levels of lead in their blood compared to most children, based on the 97.5th percentile of the blood lead level (BLL) distribution in U.S. children ages 1 to 5.
 This action by CDC is a reminder of how important it is for early blood lead testing, so parents can take steps to keep their children safe from the toxic and irreversible effects of lead exposure.”

-Snohomish Health District will be following the recommendations of the CDC in their case management services with families who have children with EBLL’s at 3.5 µg/dl or higher.
+Snohomish County Health Department will be following the recommendations of the CDC in their case management services with families who have children with EBLL’s at 3.5 µg/dl or higher.
 Washington state will be continuing to report EBLL at 5 µg/dL and higher until further notice.

 The Centers for Medicare & Medicaid Services require blood lead tests for all children with Medicaid coverage at ages 12 months and 24 months.
 In addition, any child between ages 24 and 72 months with no record of a previous blood lead test must receive one.